SriRanjani30/Image-Filtering-Webpage/README.md

 6. open cmmand prompt and transfer the control to the project directory.
 7. execute image.py.
 8. copy the URL shown and paste it in the browser.
 Now the Image and Video filtering page opens.
+9. I have used AI to learn and Implement some Elements of the Project.